 Persimmon and the Gaps

-There is good news on the southern gap – south of the Ilex Avenue and right down to the beach, This area has now been designated as a Local Wildlife Site, equivalent to the old SNCI.
+We know that a recent Housing and Employment Land Availability Assessment noted that it would be possible to build 52 houses on the Ferring section of the northern gap.
+We need Arun to say very clearly that this is not going to happen.
+We are more confident about Ferring’s sectoion of the southern gap – south of the Ilex Avenue and right down to the beach, This area has now been designated as a Local Wildlife Site, equivalent to the old SNCI.
 This gives it added protect against develpment.